micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [such a high premium]  A reference to the great importance or value attached to something, often implying that it may have negative consequences or drawbacks.
 #### [Return to Q Index](#section1)

-## <a name="question20"></a>Q20:   Please give me an example including,"dedicated to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium".
-Storys
+## <a name="question20"></a>Q20:   Please give me an example including,"dedicated to","up and coming", "hover around", "be placed on" which means to emphasize, "such a high premium". story-style

 #### A20:
    In a competitive academic environment where [such a high premium] is [placed on] (emphasized) high test scores, [up and coming] educational institutions are increasingly [dedicated to] developing innovative teaching methods that [hover around] (focus on) the students' overall development, rather than merely relying on traditional metrics of success.